bigOconstant/inventory-bot/Readme.md

 **useragent**: String to tell server what web browser you are using.
 Spoofing browser

+**discord**: Optional field.
+If given a discord webhook a message will be sent to the webhook channel informing of in stock items.

 ## How to run

 `go run main.go <Port>`